Difference Between Debtor and Creditor

-Creditors are those who extend the loan or credit to a person and it may be person, organization or a firm whereas a debtor is a one who takes the loan and in return has to pay back the amount of money within a stipulated time period with or without interest.
+Creditors are those who extend the loan or credit to a person, and it may be a person, organization, or firm.
+In contrast, a debtor is a one who takes the loan and, in return, has to pay back the amount of money within a stipulated period with or without interest.

 Who is a Creditor?

-The creditor can be defined as the person who gives a loan to any other person and in return, he expects to get some kind of interest on the loan he is giving.
-The creditor gives this loan for a particular time period and that time period can be small like few days or months or can be a few years also.
-Basically, he extends credit to any other persons.
-Thus by extending this loan or credit, he allows another person to repay this loan after a specific time period that may be with or without interest.
+The creditor can be defined as the person who gives a loan to any other person, and in return, he expects to get some kind of interest on the loan he is giving.
+The creditor provides this loan for a particular period, and that period can be small, like a few days or months, or can be a few years also.
+He extends credit to any other person.
+Thus by extending this loan or credit, he allows another person to repay this loan after a specific period that may be with or without interest.
 Generally, creditor gives a loan or sells goods on credit.
 There are two types of creditors:

 - Real creditors like banks and financial institutions.

 The creditor generally charges interest on the loan extended by him.
-Those people who sell goods on credit also known as creditor their main motive or interest is to enhance sales.
-Basically, a creditor is a party, person or organization that has a claim on the services of the second party.
+Those people who sell goods on credit, also known as creditors, their main motive or interest is to enhance sales.
+A creditor is a party, person, or organization that has a claim on the services of the second party.
 A creditor is a person or an institution to which money is owed.

 Who is a Debtor?